EiriasValar/FF4FE-Tracker/README.md

 - Expand the shop weapon and armour items into short submenus?
 - Make the location area groupings collapsible
 - Allow saving/restoring the entire tracker state
-- Preserve custom colours between sessions
+- Apply custom colours to the flags and random objectives inputs
 - Make the shop tracking less ugly and fiddly-feeling
 - Under Kvanilla, show specific key item icons at locations rather than generic key item values